mozilla/chromeless/static-files/md/dev-guide/programs.md

 Right now, the Jetpack SDK is at an early stage of development.
 There's not too much to show.
-But be on the lookout for version 0.2 of the SDK, which will continue this tutorial and show you how to build a useful Jetpack-based Firefox or Thunderbird extension that you can distribute to your friends, foes, and family!
+But be on the lookout for upcoming versions of the SDK, which will continue this tutorial and show you how to build a useful Jetpack-based Firefox or Thunderbird extension that you can distribute to your friends, foes, and family!

   [Packaging]: #guide/packaging